 Barker R.A., Dunlap, L.E., and Sauer, C.G., 1981, Analysis and computer simulation of stream-aquifer hydrology, Arkansas River valley, southwestern Kansas: U.S. Geological Survey Water-Supply Paper 2200, 29 p. [available online]

 Dunlap L.E., Lindgren, R.J., and Sauer, C.G., 1985, Geohydrology and model analysis of stream-aquifer system along the Arkansas River in Kearny and Finney counties, southwestern Kansas: U.S. Geological Survey, Water-Supply Paper 2253, 52 p. [available online]

 Fetter, C.W., 1994, Applied Hydrogeology: Macmillan, New York, 691 p.

 Lamond, R.E., 1997, Sulphur in Kansas, plant, soil, and fertilizer conditions: Kansas State University Agricultural Experiment Station and Cooperative Extension Service, Rep. MF-2264, Lawrence, KS, 4 p.

-Whittemore, D.O., 2000, Water quality of the Arkansas River in southwest Kansas: Kansas Geological Survey Open-File Report 2000-44, 85 p., for Kansas Water Office.
+Whittemore, D.O., 2000, Water quality of the Arkansas River in southwest Kansas: Kansas Geological Survey Open-File Report 2000-44, 85 p., for Kansas Water Office. [available online]

 Whittemore, D.O., and Schloss, J., 2000, Sulfate concentration in the alluvial and High Plains aquifers, upper Arkansas River corridor, southwest Kansas: Kansas Geological Survey Open-File Report 2000-72, 2 map plates.